-Jamii is a discount card created to encourage people to support African and Caribbean businesses in the UK.
+Jamii is a discount card created to encourage people to support African and Caribbean businesses within the UK.

-I ordered my Jamii card back in October and I received it a few days later.
-As soon as my card arrived I had a browse through the site to see all of the businesses I would receive a discount for.
-I didn't use my card straight away.
-There was no real reason why I didn't start using my card sooner.
+I ordered my Jamii card back in October.
+As soon as my card arrived I had a browse through the site, to see all of the businesses I would receive a discount for.

-I initially wanted to make the most out of my card, and try out all of the businesses, as my card was only active for one year.
-That didn't happen, I did however discover a few businesses that I wasn't familiar with.
+I initially wanted to make the most out of year subscription, and try out all of the businesses.
+That didn’t happen, however when I finally got around to shopping I went for some hair care bits.

-The jamii site is easy to use and navigate around.
+The Jamii site is easy to use and navigate around.
 I only had one issue when redeeming a code for one particular site, but a quick conversation from Khalia the founder of Jamii and it was all resolved.
-I really appreciated how quick and easy it was to resolve the issue.
+I really appreciated how quick and easy it was to resolve this issue.

 I stocked up on one of my favourites the Rosemary ‘N’ Argan Deep Conditioning Pre-Wash Hair Mask and was generously gifted their cute Coconut Oil Drawstring Bag.
 I will be reviewing this and the Creamy Moisturiser soon, in the meantime you can read my Favourite UK Black Owned Hair Products post for more details on this product.

-It's a good purchase for those who want to discover new black owned businesses and also for those who already have some black owned favourites and would enjoy the added bonus of a few discounts.
+It’s a good purchase for those who want to discover new black owned businesses.
+Also for those who already have some black owned favourites and would enjoy the added bonus of a few discounts.